-India is a country that has festivals galore.
-Due to the vast diversity of people residing in India, almost every month of the year has a festival that's celebrated in huge numbers.
-As we are all set to enter the New Year, January brings in another set of auspicious festivities.
+Makar Sankranti, the festival celebrating the movement of Sun from one constellation to the other, will be celebrated on 14th January 2021.
+As we mark the start of the year, January brings in another set of auspicious festivities.
 Let us take a closer look at Makar Sankranti, which is called the harvest festival of India!
 Although it is majorly called Makar Sankranti, there are several other names for this auspicious festival.
 The festival is known as Lohri in Punjab, people in Tamil Nadu call it Pongal, in Gujrat, it is called Uttarayan, Poush Parbon in West Bengal, and Bihu in Assam.
 While Makar Sankranti is a common festival, it is celebrated in different ways throughout the country.
 Primarily a harvest festival, it is also a solar event.

 When is Makar Sankranthi?

-Makar Sankranti 2020 is supposed to fall on the 15th of January but it may also fall on the 14th of January.
+Makar Sankranti 2021 is falling on the 14th of January but it may also fall on the 14th of January.
 As it is celebrated in different ways in different parts of the country, you can choose to enjoy this festival and soak in all the culture from wherever you want!
-Before you begin the planning process on how to spend your Makar Sankranti 2020, let us talk about the several religious connotations that this auspicious festival holds.
+Before you begin the planning process on how to spend your Makar Sankranti 2021, let us talk about the several religious connotations that this auspicious festival holds.
 "Makar" means Capricorn and "Sankranti" means transition.
 Thus, the Makar Sankranti is a festival that marks the transition of the Sun into Capricorn or Makar.
 This transition happens every month with different zodiac signs, which is known as Sankranti.
 The day of Makar Sankranti is also believed to mark the arrival of spring in India.

 Where can you go to enjoy the festivities?